NCAT can hear and decide applications about agricultural tenancy disputes.

 Disputes include land deterioration or land condition, weed growth, financial benefits flowing from the use of the land or making of improvements, and termination of the tenancy.

 Fees are payable for agricultural tenancy applications.
-View the fees and charges schedule or apply for a fee waiver.
+View our fees and charges.

 You must apply to NCAT within 3 months of the dispute arising or ending the tenancy.